 Graduate Student Committee Procedures

 A graduate student's committee is responsible for approving a student's program of study; providing constructive input to help guide the student's research/scholarship; promoting effective communication among the graduate student, committee chair/adviser, and other members of the committee; and more generally, for helping to promote the successful completion of the student's program.
-The committee should be appointed as soon as possible in a master's program, and immediately after the doctoral student's admission to candidacy.
+The committee should be appointed as soon as possible in a master's program, and immediately after the doctoral student passes the qualifying exam.
 The following Doctoral Committee Policies and Procedures are intended to help achieve these goals, to minimize misunderstandings, and to help foster a collegial relationship among the graduate student, the committee chair/adviser, and the members of the committee throughout the graduate student's program.
 Each doctoral student, chair and committee member should receive a copy of these policies and procedures.

 II.
 Policies and Procedures for Doctoral Students and Committees: